Home Loan Offset Calculator

 Is an Offset Account Worth It?

 An offset account is worth it, as you can save money on the interest you pay without committing that money to your home loan.
 You are not actually paying towards your home loan amount to reduce the money borrowed.
-Therefore, the money in the offset account is still your money to spend or save.
+Therefore, the money in it is still your money to spend or save.

 How Much Can I Save Using an Offset Account?

-How much you can save using an offset account will depend on the terms of your home loan and offset account feature.
+How much you can save using an offset account will depend on the terms of your home loan and the particular feature.

 Let’s say your loan amount is $400,000 and you have a 3% interest rate and a 30-year loan term.
 You pay your home loan repayments monthly and you have placed $60,000 into an offset account.
 How much cash could you save?